Theta operators and a generic entailment for $GSp_4$

 \section{Introduction}

+The goal of this article is twofold.
+First, to study weight shifting differential operators over special fibers of Shimura varieties, i.e. mod $p$ theta operators, in the case of $\gsp_4/\Q$.
+Secondly, in \Cref{theoremA} we give the first example of a \textit{generic entailment} in the context of the weight part of Serre's conjecture.
+This shows that one can use theta operators to prove statements about Serre weights beyond the case of $\GL_2$.

-This article deals with weight shifting differential operators on automorphic vector bundles over special fibers of Shimura varieties, often referred to as mod $p$ theta operators.
-They were first defined on mod $p$ modular forms by Katz \cite{katz-theta}, and then used by Edixhoven \cite{Edixhoven} to prove some cases of the weight part of Serre's conjecture.
+The first theta operator was defined on mod $p$ modular forms by Katz \cite{katz-theta}, and it was then used by Edixhoven \cite{Edixhoven} to prove some cases of the weight part of Serre's conjecture.
 Concretely, given a non-ordinary mod $p$ eigenform of weight $2 \le k \le p$, repeated application of the theta operator (the so-called theta cycle, first appearing in \cite{Jochnowitz}) produces a form of weight $p-k+3$ with the same eigensystem up to a cyclotomic twist.
-More general theta operators have been defined by Andreatta-Goren \cite{Andreatta-Goren} for Hilbert modular forms, Yamauchi for $\gsp_4$ \cite{Yamauchi-1}, Eischen-Mantovan and their collaborators \cite{Eischen-Mantovan-1} \cite{Eischen-Mantovan-mu-ord} for type A and C PEL Shimura varieties, and La Porta \cite{laporta} on strata of some unitary Shimura varieties; by generalizing Katz's construction.
-In this article we define a more extensive family of operators on the Shimura variety for $\gsp_4/\Q$, generalizing the phenomenon of the theta cycle to allow for a wider range of weight shifts, which enable us to make progress towards the weight part of Serre's conjecture.
+More general theta operators have been defined by generalizing Katz's construction: Andreatta-Goren \cite{Andreatta-Goren} for Hilbert modular forms, Yamauchi for $\gsp_4$ \cite{Yamauchi-1}, Eischen-Mantovan and their collaborators \cite{Eischen-Mantovan-1} \cite{Eischen-Mantovan-mu-ord} for type A and C PEL Shimura varieties, and La Porta \cite{laporta} on strata of some unitary Shimura varieties.
+In this article we define a more extensive family of operators on the Shimura variety for $\gsp_4/\Q$, generalizing the phenomenon of the theta cycle to allow for a wider range of weight shifts.